ourworldventures/ourworld_books_OLD/content/ourtown/ourtown_world_first.md

 ## OurTown holding balance
+The development of OurTown Sustainable City represents the political will to work towards a sustainable future.
+Commitment to regenerative practices will result in sustainable and equitable growth which will become an example for the rest of the world.
+The development will showcase how sustainable development can be achieved while reflecting the values of the local communities and their culture.

+![](img/sustainable_dev.png)

+The integration of digital aspects of the development to the regenerative practices within it will make an incredible example of how emerging technologies can be used to foster sustainable development with the right policies.
+OurHub will make it convenient for innovators and businesses to come to the city to work on disruptive technologies.
+These innovators will be able to use OurTown as a physical or digital home.
 Imagine a sustainable city where the social needs of all are met while living in symbiosis with nature.
 Mother nature provides abundantly, but only if we treat her well.
 By keeping environemntal needs in mind, you are already creating a better future for your people.
 And when the needs of both the planet and the people are met, you open the door for successful and reliable economic development.

-![](img/sustainable_dev.png)